mlefkovitz/GroceryListManager/GroupProject/Docs/DesignDocument.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+Since this is an Android application, we assume that the application will only be used on Android phones and simulators.
+The application will only have one user per device, will store data locally on the device, and will not communicate at all with other devices/servers; it will be an isolated single-user application.

 ### 1.2 Constraints

 *Describe any constraints on the system that have a significant impact on the design of the system.*

+As an Android application, this will have to be compliant with the Android OS.

 ### 1.3 System Environment

 *Describe the hardware and software that the system must operate in and interact with.*

+The application will only be deployed to Android phones and simulators.
+We will have to determine the appropriate mininum SDK version that is supported by the application.
+The application will be developed in Android Studio and built with gradle.

 ## 2 Architectural Design